nodebotsau/scientist-kit/README.md

 # NodeBots Day 2015 Scientist Kit

-This year you have a special nodebots kit which has been custom dessigned specifically for NodeBots day in order for you to get the most out of the day and build interesting things.
+You have a special nodebots kit which has been custom dessigned specifically for NodeBots day in order for you to get the most out of the day and build interesting things.